Towards strong uniformity for isogenies of prime degree: Strongly uniform bounds and the proof of the main theorem.

 Therefore, we may bound $e$ as $g + \max(f, m_1, \ldots, m_s)$.
 Since $g$ is bounded only in terms of $p$ and $d$, we obtain a bound on $e$ that depends only on $p$ and $d$, finishing the proof. \end{proof}

-\begin{remark} The restriction to non-CM elliptic curves seems to be an artefact of the proof (specifically in the use of Serre's Open Image Theorem) and can possibly be removed by applying results from the detailed study of images of Galois representations of CM-elliptic curves from work of Bourdon and Clark \cite{bourdon2020torsion2,bourdon2020torsion}. \end{remark}
+\begin{remark}\main{8} We are not aware of any counterexamples to \Cref{cor:unramified_boundedness} for CM elliptic curves.
+Indeed, we think it is possible that the restriction to non-CM elliptic curves in \Cref{cor:unramified_boundedness} is an artefact of the proof (specifically in the use of Serre's Open Image Theorem), rather than a necessity for making the statement true.
+In particular, Shimura's reciprocity law gives very detailed information on the action of Galois on the $N$-torsion module $E[N]$ of CM elliptic curves, and this could potentially be used to prove the corollary in the CM-case. \end{remark}

 Next we prove part (a) of \Cref{thm:main}.

 \begin{proposition} Let $k$ be a number field of degree $d$, and $E/k$ an elliptic curve admitting a $k$-rational $p$-isogeny of signature $\eps$.
 Suppose that $\trace \eps \nequiv 0 \Mod{6}$.
 Then for all primes $q$, $p$ divides the nonzero integer $B_{\eps,q}$. \end{proposition}